This guide introduces the OAuth flow for apps that are created in the Partner Dashboard.

 The user makes a request to install the app.

 The app redirects to Shopify to load the OAuth grant screen and requests the user to authorize the required scopes.
+Note that for apps that have requested API access scopes via

 The user authorizes the app by consenting to the requested scopes.